dymarczykm1/dymarczykm1/README.md

 ## About Me
 Currently working as a trader in the securitized products space.
-Coding has recently become a hobby of mine in my time off.
 Would love to collaborate with anyone currently in HFT in the fixed income markets.

 The optimizer for DFS comes from https://www.nicksniche.net/ and the fantasy football pandas exploration comes from https://www.fantasyfootballdatapros.com/.

-Shoutout goes to both Nick and Ben for helping me learn.
+Shoutout goes to both Nick and Ben.
 Please check them out/support them!